Reviews

 If you can afford the high price and don’t mind the tediousness of aligning a GoTo system and collimating a Schmidt-Cassegrain, the Celestron NexStar 8SE is for you.

-Sky-Watcher’s 8” Traditional is simple, offers views simply never before possible at its price range, and gives you excellent bang for your buck.
+Sky-Watcher’s Classic 200P offers views simply never before possible at its price range, and gives you excellent bang for your buck, second only to my favorite, the Apertura AD8 Dobsonian

 Meade ETX125-AT GoTo Telescope Review – Partially Recommended

-The Meade ETX-125 AT is a rather niche use instrument optimized solely for the Moon, planets, and double stars - as well as portability - and it’s a great scope for the job if you are okay with its limitations.
+The Meade ETX-125 AT is a rather niche use instrument optimized solely for the Moon, planets, and double stars - as well as portability.
+I would say that it’s a great scope for the job if you are okay with its limitations.

-The Celestron AstroMaster 76EQ isn’t a terrible telescope, but given its poor value and poor accessories we’d recommend shopping for something else.
+The Celestron AstroMaster 76EQ isn’t a terrible telescope, but given its poor value and poor accessories I’d recommend shopping for something else.

 Orion SkyQuest XT10 Reviewed: Recommended Scope

-The Orion XT10 is an excellent, time-tested instrument great for newcomers and experienced astronomers, but isn’t the most well-accessorized.
+The Orion XT10 is an excellent, time-tested instrument great for newcomers and experienced astronomers, but isn’t the most well-accessorized 10" dobsonian that I've used in its price range.

-Celestron’s PowerSeeker 114EQ, like all of its siblings in the PowerSeeker line, are unusable scopes which we don’t recommend to beginners.
+Celestron’s PowerSeeker 114EQ, like all of its siblings in the PowerSeeker line, are unusable scopes which I don’t recommend to beginners.
 However, the 114EQ is a little better than the other PowerSeekers.

 Orion StarBlast 4.5 Astro Reflector Reviewed – Editor’s Choice

-The Orion StarBlast 4.5 Astro is an excellent beginner scope or “grab n’ go” complement to a larger instrument, and is sold at a remarkably low price.
+The Orion StarBlast 4.5 Astro is an instrument that I consider to be an excellent beginner scope or even a “grab n’ go” complement to a larger telescope, and is sold at a remarkably low price.

-While the trend lately among most amateurs is to recommend a larger 8” (or even 10”!)
-Dobsonian to beginners, 6” f/8 Dobsonians like the Orion XT6 are still a great choice if you are on a budget or just not sure how much money you want to invest into the hobby starting out.
+While the trend lately among most amateurs, including myself, is to recommend a larger 8” (or even 10”!)
+Dobsonian to beginners, I think 6” f/8 Dobsonians like the Orion XT6 are still a great choice if you are on a budget or just not sure how much money you want to invest into the hobby starting out.

 Unbiased Celestron Skymaster Giant 15X70 Binoculars Review